We are asked lots of questions on our Live Chat on a daily basis. One of the most common questions is ‘How much does it cost to run a dehumidifier?’

 It’s important to point out that the dehumidifier that the customer bought is a compressor dehumidifier.
 This is the type of dehumidifier that works best in warmer temperatures (of 10°C for our 20 and 25L and 15°C for our smaller units).
 They can be used in your bedroom or bathroom or any room in your home that isn’t too cold.
 We’ll talk about this a bit more below.

 This is potentially quite a difficult question to answer because the performance will vary from day to day.
 For example, the MeacoDry Arete 20L uses 216 watts at a power consumption at 20°C and 60%rh.
-That’s 5p/hour based on 24.50p/kWh, and around 40p/hour if you run it for 8 hours a day.
+That’s 5p/hour based on 24.50p/kWh, and around 40p/ day if you run it for 8 hours a day.

 When looking at dehumidifiers, you should remember that they are a winter product and all of the energy used is delivered back to the room as heat which is a good thing at that time of year.
 You will also save on the costs of your heating bills – not only because of the heat it delivers but also because the air will be dryer and easier to heat.
 You won’t need to use a tumble dryer or any form of drying clothes, as your dehumidifier absorbs the moisture in the air making it quicker for your laundry to dry.